SiaFoundation/multisign/README.md

 updates to the subsidy addresses (if desired).
 The transaction will be written to disk in JSON format.

-Provided parameters:
-- ID - id of the siacoin output which will be spent in this transaction.
-In wizard multiple outputs can be specified
-- UnlockConditions - JSON of rules for unlock.
-This JSON generated on the previous step (`multisig addr 0 2 pk1,pk2,pk3`)
-- Value - a number of siacoins will be spent in this transaction

-Next fill outputs:
-- Address - address to send transactions
-- Amount - a number of siacoins to send

-Multiple outputs can de defined in output.
-Difference between value in input and sum of outputs amounts will be the miners fee.
-Subsidy address may be optionally set there.

 ## Signing a Transaction

 Run `multisign sign txn.json` to add one signature to the transaction stored in